 AEPi stresses all aspects of fraternity life including academics, philanthropy, campus involvement, athletics, and social life.
 The Brothers of Omicron consider academic excellence imperative to college life and are currently tied for the highest ranking fraternity GPA on campus, which is also the highest fraternity GPA of the past 10 years.
 Furthermore, individuals in AEPi and the organization as a whole regularly contribute to community service efforts through Relay for Life, Dance Marathon, UGA Miracle, and Habitat for Humanity.
 AEPi also has brothers who hold prominent leadership positions in campus organizations such as University Judiciary, Phi Beta Kappa, Hillel, Order of Omega, Student Government, and the Terry College of Business Dean's Council.

 Brothers of the Pledge Class of 2018

 Omicron chapter also excels on the playing field, and is actively involved in Club lacrosse, Club waterpolo, intramural flag football, basketball, indoor soccer, and softball.
-In addition to strong commitment to athletics and academics, the chapter enjoys a jam packed social calendar which includes band parties, socials, date nights, Beggar's Banquet Formal, and the famous Wild West Weekend in the spring.
+In addition to strong commitment to athletics and academics, the chapter enjoys a jam packed social calendar which includes band parties, socials, date nights, and the famous Wild West Weekend in the spring.
 The Brothers of the Omicron Chapter of AEPi truly enjoy a balanced, well-rounded fraternity experience.